arduino/docs-content/content/hardware/04.pro/boards/portenta-h7/tutorials/over-the-air-update/content.md

 You can use `OTA_Usage_Portenta.ino.PORTENTA_H7_M7` as a sketch name for facilitated identification of the file.
 After this, you will have the `.ota` file of the sketch that you will use with the OTA process.

 ### Installing Python 3 On Linux
+### Installing Python 3 On Linux

-If you recently installed Ubuntu maybe you can't run the **bin2ota.py** script.
-This may be because you need to install [Python 3](https://phoenixnap.com/kb/how-to-install-python-3-ubuntu) and the necessary modules.
-To do it execute the next command on **Ubuntu´s terminal**:
+If you recently installed a Linux distribution, maybe you can't run the **bin2ota.py** script.
+This may be because you need to install [Python 3](https://www.python.org/) and the necessary modules.
+To do it execute the next command on your **Linux terminal**:

 ```cpp
 sudo apt install python-is-python3